bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ---
-root: .components.layouts.BlogLayout
+data:
   title: Static Site Generation and Deployment with Kobweb
   description: How to use Kobweb to build a Compose HTML site that can be served by static site hosting providers for cheap (or free)!
   author: David Herman
   date: 2022-02-11
   updated: 2024-12-01
 tags:
  - compose html
  - kobweb